Data Science, B.Sc. Major

 A student is responsible for the completion of laboratory work, assignments, tests and other class work as prescribed by departments.
 A student who does not meet term work requirements to the satisfaction of a department may receive a warning to this effect from the department or the general office.
 If this warning is ignored, a student may be debarred from the course.
 Any student debarred from a course receives an automatic grade of “F” in that course.

-Students unable to write a final examination because of illness, disability, or for compassionate reasons, must file an application in the Faculty of Science general office for a deferred examination.
+Students unable to write a final examination because of illness, disability, or for compassionate reasons, must file an application with the Faculty of Science general office for a deferred examination.
 The application must be filed within 48 hours of the missed examination.
 In a case where more than one examination is missed, students must apply within 48 hours of the scheduled date of the last exam.
 Appropriate documentation must be provided, which may include the "Self-Declaration Form for Brief or Temporary Absence."
 Students may be asked to provide additional documentation.
 Deferred exam requests should not be submitted in advance of a scheduled exam, except in the instances outlined below.

 A deferred examination is offered in a manner prescribed by the head of the department concerned.
 This would normally be written within 30 working days of the last examination in that series.
 Any other consideration would be determined by the department head.

 A deferred examination is not granted to a student who has written the final examination.